crate/crate-howtos/docs/best-practices/data-import.rst

   - Table creation of `PARTITIONED BY clause`_
   - `Alter a partitioned table`_

 Summary
 =======

-To sum up the points described above, importing huge datasets is not difficult if a few things are kept in mind.
+To sum up the points described above, importing huge datasets is not difficult as long as a few things are kept in mind.
 These are:

 - Reduce the number of replicas as much as possible, ideally to 0.
 Replication slows down the import process significantly.